Home » Metabolism » Metabolic Health » Overweight Children

 Nutrition & Obesity

 Of course, overweight kids also tend to eat unhealthy foods.
-However, putting a child on a diet is never recommended.
+However, putting a child on a is never recommended.
 Because children are growing, restricting their calorie intake could be dangerous to their development.
 Instead, changes should be made in what they are eating and not necessarily in how many calories they consume.
 For example, some families eat fast food several times a week.
 Although convenient, fast food is higher in calories and fat than meals cooked at home, on average.
 Instead, families could choose healthier fast food items (grilled chicken instead of cheeseburgers, for instance) or could opt for slightly less convenient sit down restaurants where salads, vegetables, and other healthy choices are also served.

 Limits should also be placed on candy, sweets, sugary sodas and beverages, and high fat snacks.
 Look for healthier alternatives and smaller serving sizes to help your child reign in his or her unhealthy eating habits.
 And, of course, model this behavior yourself.
 That makes lifestyle changes much easier for your child.